splunk/docker-splunk/README.md

 ---

 ## Support
-Please use the [GitHub issue tracker](https://github.com/splunk/docker-splunk/issues) to submit bugs or request features.
+Use the [GitHub issue tracker](https://github.com/splunk/docker-splunk/issues) to submit bugs or request features.

 If you have additional questions or need more support, you can:
 * Post a question to [Splunk Answers](http://answers.splunk.com)
 * Join the [#docker](https://splunk-usergroups.slack.com/messages/C1RH09ERM/) room in the [Splunk Slack channel](http://splunk-usergroups.slack.com)
 * If you are a Splunk Enterprise customer with a valid support entitlement contract and have a Splunk-related question, you can also open a support case on the https://www.splunk.com/ support portal

-For more detailed informations on support, please see the official [support guidelines](docs/SUPPORT.md).
+See the official [support guidelines](docs/SUPPORT.md) for more detailed information.

 ---

 ## Contributing
 We welcome feedback and contributions from the community!
-Please see our [contribution guidelines](docs/CONTRIBUTING.md) for more information on how to get involved.
+See our [contribution guidelines](docs/CONTRIBUTING.md) for more information on how to get involved.

 ---

 ## License
 Copyright 2018-2020 Splunk.